Coopersmith Career Consulting | Evaluated Learning Experience

 June 2017 - Present.

-This exam is about determining whether an argument is sound using logical principles and teaches students to commit logical arguments to paper and to evaluate written arguments.
+The focus of this course is determining whether an argument is sound using logical principles and teaches students to commit logical arguments to paper and to evaluate written arguments.
 Students use various types of reasoning, including inductive, deductive and analogical reasoning so they are better equipped to make determinations as to the validity of an argument.

-In the lower division baccalaureate/associate degree category, 3 semester hours in English or as a general elective (6/17).
+In the lower division baccalaureate/associate degree category, 3 semester hours in English or as a general elective (6/17) (2/22 revalidation).